muzzley/alljoyn-muzzley-connector/README.md

 > 2 - Start the Alljoyn-Muzzley-Connector.
 (If it does not start, delete the “muzzley_semaphore.txt” file, on the same folder.)

 > 3 - Open the Muzzley app on the phone and add the channel using the “+”.
 (Remove it first, if the channel has been already added before.
-To avoid the “error:417”, the channel must be added on the phone trying to add new components.)
+To avoid the “error:417”, the channel must be added on the phone before trying to add new components.)

 > 4 - Open the Luminaire App on one Android phone connected to the same network, and enable the controller service.
 (The Muzzley app must be run on a different phone.)